anufrievroman/limms-website/content/english/anthony.md

 <i>I will remember Anthony as a passioned researcher, always in pursuit of challenging and original ideas, a kind colleague, and a man inspired by nature itself.<br>— Roman Anufriev </i><br><br>

+<i>I had the chance to work with him on several topics and specifically on the MoleculArXiv project.
+He was a passionate, brilliant researcher and a very kind human. <br>— Gwenael Bonfante</i><br><br>

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSeAtzcINBF9qys1hNu4sB6OhmowHLm7z_DasgSI7sa6IpuPag/viewform?embedded=true" width="100%" height="520" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

 </div>